danielgut1165/apcsa/Unit 1 Assignments/Unit 1.2/README.md

 java VariablePractice.java
 ```

-You can use this to double check your println statements.
+You can use this to double-check your println statements.
 If you want to compare your program with answer.txt, you can do that by running the following commands:

 ```bash
 java VariablePractice.java > output.txt
 java VariablePracticeTester.java
 ```

-If the output is: "Files are identical.", then you have completed the asssignment.
+If the output is: "Files are identical.", then you have completed the assignment.
 If there is a mistake in your program, then it will tell you which line number the program found the mistake at.
-This ONLY works if you haven't modify the code in PrintPracticeTester.java or changed the answers in answers.txt
+This ONLY works if you haven't modified the code in PrintPracticeTester.java or changed the answers in answers.txt

 ## Think you found a bug or a typo?

 Please send me an email explaining where you believe you have found either a typo or a bug in the program.
 You can email me at daniel.tutors12@gmail.com.
 Try your best to explain the bug/typo to me and provide screenshots of the code/output if you can.